The Aerial Maps

 The Aerial Maps are a band from Sydney, Australia, based around the writing/lyrics and vocals of Adam Gibson, formed in late 2007 with Gibson, plus Simon Holmes (The Hummingbirds), Adam's brother Simon Gibson (Disneyfist, Sneeze, Modern Giant) and Sean Kennedy as the core members.
 The band is known for the spoken-word/storytelling delivery of Adam Gibson, with evocative musical backing that branches into pop-song, soundscape, and rock.

-Current line-up (2023)
+Current line-up (2024)

-The current line-up as of 2023 consists of Adam Gibson on vocals, Alannah Russack (The Hummingbirds) on guitar and vocals, Peter Fenton (Crow) on guitar and vocals, Mark Hyland (Disneyfist, Handsome Young Strangers) on bass and vocals, and Jasper Fenton (Decoder Ring, The Laurels) on drums.
+The current line-up consists of Adam Gibson on vocals, Alannah Russack (The Hummingbirds) on guitar and vocals, Peter Fenton (Crow) on guitar and vocals, Mark Hyland (Disneyfist, Handsome Young Strangers) on bass and vocals, and Jasper Fenton (Decoder Ring, The Laurels) on drums.
 Simon Gibson is also an ongoing contributor to the band, co-writing several songs in varying capacities, with guitarist Andy Meehan (Modern Giant, Dusty Ravens) guesting on guitar on occasion, with Safari Lee playing trumpet also on occasion and on the band's 2021 album, Intimate Hinterland.

+The band's 2024 album, Our Sunburnt Dream, was recorded at Oceanic Studios, Brookvale, Sydney, with this same line-up, with the occasional contribution by Jim Moginie (Midnight Oil).
+Moginie and Ted Howard produced the album, with Howard and Moginie also co-engineering the record.